Recently, in the gout forum, we have discussed the problems of running on gouty feet.

 Running With Gout Document Change History

 Do you have suggestions for improving Running With Gout?
-Then, please add your idea to the improvement discussion.
-Or, send the Feedback Form, below.
+Then, please send the Feedback Form, below.